M-Vaidehi-R/Ramesh_Kaur_Roku_Backend/README.md

-The Roku Flashback Streaming App is a video streaming application that allows users to filter and watch movies or TV shows based on their user profile (adult or kids) using the IMBb API.
+ming App is a video streaming application that allows users to filter and watch movies or TV shows based on their user profile (adult or kids) using the IMBb API.
 The app is built using Node, Express, and Vue and consists of separate front and back end projects.

 ## Features
 User authentication: users can log in/out and filter content based on age or ratings.